gtk-kn/gtk-kn/README.md

     Please note that this project is a work in progress and is not yet ready for production use.
 We welcome contributions from anyone who is interested in helping us improve the project.

+## Documentation

+The documentation for gtk-kn is available at [gtk-kn.org](https://gtk-kn.org/).
+We highly recommend referring to the documentation for any questions related to the usage or implementation of gtk-kn, as it provides detailed information, examples, and API reference.

+In addition, a mirror of the documentation is also available at [gtk-kn.github.io/gtk-kn](https://gtk-kn.github.io/gtk-kn/).
+If for any reason the primary site is unavailable or you prefer to use the mirror, feel free to use this alternative.
+We aim to keep both sites updated with the latest documentation, so you can use either of them with confidence.

+If you find any issues with the documentation on either site, please feel free to submit a bug report or a feature request via the project's GitLab page.
+We welcome all feedback and suggestions that can help us improve the documentation and the project as a whole.

 ## Contributing

 If you're interested in contributing to the project, please read our [contributing guidelines](CONTRIBUTING.md) and